 mayThe most commonly found Mexican cuisine in America is usually Tex-Mex; the heavy rice, beans and cheese dishes that fill you up but offer little complexity and elegance.
 Living in the heart of Mexico, we have been exploring real Mexican cuisine.
 Mole is considered Mexico’s national dish, but as we have found, each region has its own mole specialty.
 Our exposure to mole has been limited to the young and aged moles Restaurant Pujol in Mexico City, so we wanted to learn a little more about this unique sauce.

 What is Mole?

 Mole comes from the Nahautl word molli which means “sauce” or “mix”.
 Mole translated from Spanish means “mass”.
-Regardless, it’s a complex sauce made from chilis and a variety of other ingredients.
+It’s a complex sauce made from a mass of chilis and a variety of other ingredients.
 Mole is usually poured over chicken, turkey, fish and vegetables, but not served by itself.
 The subtle flavors of these meats and veggies allows the unique flavors of the mole to be the star attraction.

 The indigenous people of Mexico have been making mole since before the Spanish arrived, but the recipes were not written down until after the War of Independence in 1810.
 Today it is a mixture of ingredients from North America, Europe, Asia and Africa, making it the first international dish created in the Americas.

 Creating mole is very labor intensive.
 It is usually reserved for big events or gatherings like weddings and holidays.
 The ingredients are roasted and ground into a powder or paste, then simmered in water or broth until thick.
 This mixture has to be stirred continuously to prevent burning.
 Mole verde made with fresh herbs doesn’t take as long to make, but some can take a whole day or two to acquire the right taste and thickness.